platformsh/platformsh-docs/docs/src/administration/web/_index.md

 #### SSH

-The SSH pull-down displays the commands to access your project using SSH.
+The SSH drop-down displays the commands to access your project using SSH.

 #### Code